ezgigm/Project_2/README.md

 **Improving The Model**

-Even though our scaler was brought in to avoid any issues with the spread of the data the model was stil being affected.
+Even though our scaler was brought in to avoid any issues with the spread of the data the model was still being affected.
 So a heat map was plotted to see which columns were interacting with one another.
 From the heat map we saw that although the columns were independent from the *price* they were dependent on one another, in other words correlated.

 To take care of this we cleaned up the outliers for the most correlated columns.
-We then binned and endcoded the columns we assumed were important (this assumption was based off of the heat map analysis).
+We then binned and encoded the columns we assumed were important (this assumption was based off of the heat map analysis).
 This methods we tried were known as feature engineering; target encoder and one-hot encoder.

-*The following link provieds more information on Feature Engineering:
+*The following link provides more information on Feature Engineering:

 https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114

 **Transforming The Data**
-The focus for transforming the data was to get a normal distributing of the data, this way the regression model can peform better.
-The data transfomer we chose was Quantile Transform, which helps us reach the goal of normal distribution by reducing the effects of our outliers in the data by focusing on quantiles.
-Why did we use this, simply put it will take care the columns tha are interacting with one another.
+The focus for transforming the data was to get a normal distributing of the data, this way the regression model can perform better.
+The data transformer we chose was Quantile Transform, which helps us reach the goal of normal distribution by reducing the effects of our outliers in the data by focusing on quantiles.
+Why did we use this, simply put it will take care the columns that are interacting with one another.
 This effort was short lived because once we ran our baseline model on the transformed data, we got an R-squared score of .60.
 So it was time to try a new model.

 *The following link provides the documentation for Quantile Transform:*